omkar8603/devTinder/frontend/README.md

 - Get the feed add the feed in the store
 - build the user card on feed
 - build profile view and profile update feature
+- Show Toast Message on save profile
+- See All My Connections
+- See all My request

 Body